Rory-Sullivan/Rory-Sullivan.github.io/_posts/2025-05-08-polymorphism_with_rust3.md

 }
 ```

+The previous example will now work as expected.

+## `impl Trait for Box<dyn Trait>>`

-What if our function takes ownership of our trait object, something like:
+What if our function takes ownership of our trait object?
+Something like:

 ```rust
 fn get_ray_color_own<T: Hittable>(ray: &Ray, object: T) -> Color {